Newsletter

 International Egodocumental Network (IEN) News

-- We remind you of two publication avenues for egodocumental research in Brill series Egodocuments and History, and in Studies in the History of Privacy (which allows also for a smaller publications in the form of minigraphs of 30-60,000 words).
+- We remind you of two publication avenues for egodocumental research: the Brill series Egodocuments and History and Studies in the History of Privacy (which also allows smaller publications in the form of minigraphs of 30-60,000 words).

 Information about network members

-A gentle reminder to those who want to publish their research profile on the Network’s website to facilitate communication and interconnection – please fill out the attached form and send it back to us.
-It will also be published on https://egodocuments.umk.pl/.
-The template in the attachment includes last and first name, academic title and position, affiliation, period of interest, keywords, remarks, and e-mail.
-It also comprises the GDPR statement, which must be completed in order to publish the information online.
-If you are interested in publishing your profile on our website, please send us back a signed scan of the template to e-mail: egodocuments@umk.pl.
+A gentle reminder to those who wish to publish their research profile on the Network's website https://egodocuments.umk.pl/ in order to facilitate communication and interconnection: please complete the attached form and return it to us.
+The template includes the following information: last and first name, academic title and position, affiliation, period of interest, keywords, remarks, and e-mail address.
+It also comprises the GDPR statement, which must be completed to publish the information online.
+If you are interested in publishing your profile on our website, please send us a signed scan of the template to the e-mail address: egodocuments@umk.pl.

-As always, we look forward to your information about any publication, grant, conference, workshop, search for collaborators, or any other information or request you would like to share with the network members.
+As always, we are looking forward to your information about any publications, grants, conferences, workshops, searches for collaborators, or other information or requests you would like to share with the network members.
 Please send us a description (in English) and materials to egodocuments@umk.pl.
-We will be pleased to share them with the network.
+We will be pleased to share them with the Network.

 Best wishes,